Printing Terms

 Ream Weight

-the actual weight in pounds of a ream (500 sheets) of paper.
-See also actual weight, basis weight, weight
+The actual weight in pounds of a ream of paper.
+See also actual weight, basis weight, weight.

 Recovered Paper